vshymanskyy/miband-js/DEVELOPMENT.md

 # Mi Band 2 JS library: Development

-You can help this project by taking took at the [list of tasks and issues](https://github.com/vshymanskyy/miband-js/issues)
+You can help this project by taking a look at the [list of tasks and issues](https://github.com/vshymanskyy/miband-js/issues)

 ## Enabling debug logs